bwva/HTML-SpinnerElem/README.md

 	Sp.setAttribute('speed', '2');
 }
 ```
-Finally, the SpinnerElement comes with its own methods for setting attributes and styles:
+The SpinnerElement also comes with its own programming interface, with methods for setting attributes and styles:
 ```
 const sp = new SpinnerElement;
 sp.setAttributes({